dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 		b) emotion scores vs emotion scores in sets of movies in watchlists of users per unique user: 4 tests

 ####
-*__Dissertation Paper__*: The dissertation paper submitted at Strathclyde University for the degree of MSc in Information Management at the Computer & Information Sciences department (August 2020).
+*__Dissertation Paper__*: The dissertation paper submitted at Strathclyde University for the degree of MSc in Information Management at the Computer & Information Sciences department (August 2020), which contains the theoretical  and practical part of this repository project.
 ####
 *__Labelling_300_Movies.xlsx__*: The excel file containing the manual labelling of 300 movies.
 Note that they do not have a binary form of 0 and 1.
 This is because the researcher had in mind to use scores between 0-3, with values more than 1 implying more intensity.
 This was not used, however, 1) values that are are >=1 were used as "1" and values with 0 as "0" 2) the intensity of emotions was finally attributed by the confidence scores of the model's decision function.